-Elliott Wave theory, developed by Ralph Nelson Elliott, states that market prices develop in trends.
-Using Dow theory and natural observations, Elliott concluded that movement of the stock market can be forecasted through observations and identifying repeated patterns called waves.
-Elliott was able to find the fractal nature of market while working on Dow theory.
-He published his work in a book titled The Wave Principle in 1938 where he analyzed in greater depths.
+Elliott Wave analysis, developed by Ralph Nelson Elliott, states that market prices develop in trends.
+Using Dow theory and natural observations, Elliott concluded that the movement of asset prices can be forecasted through observations and identifying repeated patterns.

 Basic Principle of Elliott Wave Theory: